-The Rafay platform has been specifically designed such that customers can deploy and manage their clusters in both cloud and on-premise environments.
-The Rafay Platform has two primary components that are described below.
+The platform has been specifically designed such that customers can deploy and manage their Kubernetes clusters in both cloud and on-premise environments.
+The Platform has two primary components that are described below.

-- Using a web browser (via the Rafay Console) or
+- Using a web browser (via the Web Console) or

-Rafay supports three deployment options for the Controller:
+Three deployment options are supported for the Controller:

 - SaaS (Multi Tenant, Managed)